Archaeologist & Tribal Liaison | Knoxville, Tenn.

 That’s especially true for an archaeologist who works with the Native American tribes that once called the Tennessee Valley home, as does Marianne Shuler, TVA tribal liaison.

-And there are many tribes who do: “We currently work with approximately 20 federally recognized Native American tribes, and there are more tribes gaining federal recognition all the time,” Shuler explains.
+And there are many tribes who do: “We currently work with about 20 federally recognized Native American tribes, and there are more tribes gaining federal recognition all the time,” Shuler explains.
 “Sometimes a tribe may no longer choose to consult within our area, or we may get a new tribe that has an interest in the Tennessee Valley and wants to consult in our area.
 They are learning more about their ancestral territory, and about where their ancestors were, all of the time.”
-(To see that current list of tribes, click here.)

 A big part of Shuler’s job is to help “identify, preserve and protect” cultural resources that are important to the general public or even be considered sacred to the tribes.
 TVA is required to manage and protect these resources on its public land as required by federal laws, including the National Historic Preservation Act (NHPA), the Archaeological Resource Protection Act and others.
 In addition, federal agencies must consider the effects of their actions on historic properties and consult with state historic preservation offices, tribal historic preservation offices and Native American tribes.

 Shuler communicates with the tribes on a government-to-government basis about TVA’s projects.
 “People don’t realize how much we touch,” Shuler says.
 “Anything we do, from transmission lines, economic development projects, building trails, permitting boat docks— could affect significant archaeological resources.”

 According to Shuler, TVA’s Cultural Compliance staff conducts desktop reviews and field investigations to determine if significant archaeological sites will be affected by these actions.
 They also consult with tribes to get critical feedback.